osrd-project/liblrs/README.md

 - **linear referencing system** (LRS) the complete set of data.

 While the logic is quite simple, multiple small subtleties make the LRS difficult to use.
-Distances between milestone change (construction of a bypass around a town), the origin of curve is displaced (the railwail station moved), there is only one scale for a river and its parallel running canal…
+Distances between milestones change (construction of a bypass around a town), the origin of curve is displaced (the railwaiy station moved), there is only one scale for a river and its parallel running canal…

 This library aims to handle many edge cases and makes little assumptions about the data:

 - anchors are not always numbers,
 - anchors don’t need to be on the curve,
-- distance between anchors are not fixed,
+- distances between anchors are not fixed,
-- distance between anchor might not match the measured distance,
+- distance between anchors might not match the measured distance,
 - works on spherical and projected coordinates,
 - a single scale can be used for many curves.

 ## Bindings and HTML demonstrator

 The core library is written in rust.
 We expose javascript binding through [WebAssembly](https://webassembly.org/).
-Those binding can be built in the `wasm` directory.
+Those bindings can be built in the `wasm` directory.

 ```bash
 cd wasm